 No going back on CAA: Ravi Shankar Prasad

-Union Law Minister Ravi Shankar Prasad on Thursday said there is no question of going back on the Citizenship (Amendment) Act, but the government will try to convince people opposing it "After all, why shouldn't the persecuted religious minorities from Pakistan, Bangladesh and Afghanistan be given citizenship in India?"
-Union Minister for Law and Justice Ravi Shankar Prasad asked.
+Union Law Minister Ravi Shankar Prasad on Thursday said there is no question of going back on the Citizenship (Amendment) Act, but the government would try to convince people opposing it "After all, why shouldn't the persecuted religious minorities from Pakistan, Bangladesh and Afghanistan be given citizenship in India?"
+Union Minister for Law and Justice Prasad asked.

 "There is no question of our going back on the CAA," the minister asserted Prasad made the remark here in his inaugural address to Income Tax Appellate Tribunal's circuit bench.